john29917958/john29917958.github.io/source/_posts/4-Tips-For-You-To-Be-A-Real-Dancer.md

-title: 4 Tips For You To A Real Dancer
+title: 4 Tips For You To Be A Real Dancer
 date: 2016-06-03 09:02:11
 tags: [dance, music]
 category: Dance
 ---
 When you visit [國父紀念館](http://www.yatsen.gov.tw/) or [中正紀念堂](http://www.cksmh.gov.tw/), you should see many many teenagers moving their bodies with music.
-You should see a lot of styles there such as Breaking (Hip - Hop), Popping, Locking, Jazz and Freestyle Hip - Hop.
+You should see a lot of styles there such as Hip - Hop, Popping, Locking and Jazz.
 Yet, have you ever become aware of that... no matter which style they dance, there's one general concept behind all these styles?
 <!--more-->

 ## Music, Then Dance
 Yes, and it is groove to the beat.
 Groove to the beat meas we should dance to the music.
 If you did take courses given by any legendary street dancers in the world, the first thing you'll be taught must be how to listen to music instead of steps.
 Before you start to learn how to do some special dance steps or tricks, you should learn how to appreciate the music, how to be moved and inspired by the music first.
 But why?
 Why can't I learn how to flip, how to wave?
-Why can't I just learn what I think that is cool at first?
+Why can't I just learn what I think that are cool at first?
 It's just because, dance bases on the music.
 If you're wondering whether it is true or not, try to verify "dance bases on music" yourself by opening YouTube, search one of the following keywords:

 - Rock Steady Crew